Akris: History

 However, in 1980, Max Kriemler's right-hand man died.
 Though Max's son Albert Kriemler had planned to travel to Paris to study fashion and apprentice at Givenchy, Max asked Albert to postpone his education for two years to assist in the company's transition.
 He agreed.
 Albert could never complete his fashion education; within those two years, he had already begun to take over the company.

-In 1987, Peter Kriemler, Albert's brother, joined Akris to head its financial side, after studies at St. Gallen University on law and economy.
+In 1987, Peter's expertise in law and economy made him a valuable addition to Akris, where he took charge of the company's financial operations alongside his brother Albert.
 Peter is now Akris's global CEO, handling management and manufacturing.
 Peter Kriemler is credited with bringing the Akris collection to Asia with subsidiaries in Japan and Korea, as well as developing the worldwide network of directly operated stores.

-Since 2004, the Akris collection has been shown during Paris fashion week - the only Swiss house in the Fédération française de la couture, du Prêt-à-Porter des Couturiers et des Créateurs de Mode.
+Since 2004, the Akris collection has been shown during Paris fashion week - the only Swiss house in the Fédération française de la couture, du Prêt-à-Porter des Couturiers, et des Créateurs de Mode.